New Bill Would End Taxes on Social Security Benefits in 2026: What Retirees Should Know

 Congress could look to high earners to help offset lost revenue and possibly shore up the Social Security program.

-So, many retirees wondered whether 2025 would be the year that Congress would finally pass legislation to provide some relief.
+Many retirees wondered if 2025 would be the year that Congress would finally pass legislation to provide some relief.
 That question was amplified, for some, by President Donald Trump’s recent campaign pledge to eliminate taxes on Social Security benefits in his second term.

-However, despite what you may have heard, the GOP mega tax bill signed into law by Trump on July 4, 2025, doesn’t change Social Security taxation.
+However, despite what you might have heard, the GOP mega tax bill that Trump signed into law on July 4, 2025, doesn’t change Social Security taxation.

 From just $107.88 $24.99 for Kiplinger Personal Finance